katt64/lists.tmac/README.rst

 Compatibility
 =============
 *lists.tmac* is highly compatible with GNU TROFF (GROFF) version circa 1.22.2 or newer.
-It is a really unlikely that it will work with other implementations of TROFF, especially classical AT&T TROFF.
-Given the ubiquity of GNU TROFF and the fact that nobody uses AT&T TROFF anymore, this should not be too much of a problem.
+Pierre-Jean pointed out that it also works with Heirloom TROFF flawlessly.
+It is a really unlikely that it will work with other implementations of TROFF than mentioned, especially classical AT&T TROFF.
+Given the ubiquity of GNU/Heirloom TROFF and the fact that nobody uses AT&T TROFF anymore, this should not be too much of a problem.

-To prevent misuse, *lists.tmac* reacts nastily if it realizes that it is not being run in GNU TROFF.
+To prevent misuse, *lists.tmac* reacts nastily if it realizes that it is not being run in GNU/Hierloom TROFF.
 It prints an error message labelled \``FATAL'' and ends all text processing abruptly.
 That's nasty!
 If you want to override its fail-safe, run ``.nr .g 1`` before you source *lists.tmac* into your document.

 As for the macro package's compatibility with the user, i.e. the prerequisites demanded from you, then it isn't much.
 You need only know how to use one of the